Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

-If you are in labor and you have, or think may have COVID-19, call the hospital before you go so the staff can properly prepare and protect your baby and others from being infected.
+If you are in labor and you have COVID-19, call the hospital before you go so the staff can properly prepare and protect your baby and others from being infected.

 If you have or may COVID-19, how can a hospital protect your baby after birth?

 CDC says that the risk of your newborn getting COVID-19 from you is low.
-Decide with your provider if your baby should stay in your room with you or not.
-You can reduce the chances of your baby becoming infected by washing your hands thoroughly and wearing a facemask when you have contact with your baby.
+Decide with your health care provider if your baby should stay in your room with you or not.
+You can reduce the chances of your baby becoming infected by keeping 6 feet distance when not directly caring for your baby, and by washing your hands thoroughly and wearing a facemask when you have contact with your baby.